Measurement of transverse hyperfine interaction by forbidden transitions

 In order to achieve even better precision, we need to consider all the sources of uncertainty and errors.
-We find that small errors from imperfect MW $\pi$ pulses and nuclear polarization only contribute to a reduced fluorescent contrast, but do not affect the estimate of the Rabi frequency.
-The detuning of the selective MW and RF pulses from resonance and uncertainty in $A_{\parallel}$ contributes only linearly to the uncertainty and it can be estimated independently with high accuracy thanks to the long coherence time of the nuclear spin.
-All these minor errors and uncertainties affect very little the final uncertainty in the estimate of $A_\perp$.
+We find that small errors from imperfect MW $\pi$ pulses and nuclear polarization only contribute to a reduced fluorescent contrast, but do not affect the estimate of the Rabi frequency under our experimental condition.
+The detuning of the selective MW and RF pulses from resonance and uncertainty in $A_{\parallel}$ contributes only linearly to the uncertainty.
+All these minor errors and uncertainties affect very little the final uncertainty in the estimate of $A_\perp$\cite{SMAPS}.
 The major source of error arises instead from the uncertainty in the measured Rabi frequency, which is limited by photon shot noise of the optical readout process.
-Thus the precision of the estimate could be improved with more averaging, at the expense of longer measurement time.
+Therefore, the precision of the estimate could be improved with more averaging, at the expense of longer measurement time.
 Currently our total measurement time is limited by the stability of experimental setup, yielding $\delta A_{\perp} \sim 50$ kHz.
 Improving the stability of the setup by reducing thermal fluctuations and noise in the driving field (also using decoupling schemes\cite{Cai12,Aiello13}) or employing small ensembles or more efficient optical readout methods such as solid-immersion lenses\cite{Marseglia11} and charge-state sensing\cite{Shields15} could provide higher precision.
 Then, the limit would come from uncertainties in $\gamma_e$ and $\gamma_n$, with relative error of $10^{-4}$\cite{Doherty13,Neumann11t}, yielding an uncertainty in $A_\perp$ of a few hundred Hz\cite{SMAPS}.